Pang Kang

 Pang Kang (庞康; born 1956) is a Chinese billionaire businessman, and the chairman of Foshan Haitian Flavouring & Food Co.

 Biography

 Pang Kang was an executive of the collective Hai Tian Sauce Shop.
 In 1995, he contributed to the incorporation of the collective as a limited company, and became a shareholder with a $60K initial investment.
 The company became Foshan Haitian Flavoring & Food and was introduced on the Shanghai Stock Exchange in 2014.

 Fortune

 In 2014, his fortune was estimated at US$2.5 billion.
-In 2015, his fortune was estimated at $4.6 billion.
 In 2018, his fortune grew by 60% to reach $7.2 billion, going from 68th to 35th in the China Rich List.

 As of January 2021, Forbes estimated his net worth at $34.3 billion.